cstroe/java-jmx-in-docker-sample-app/README.md

    will get this error at JVM startup:

    > Error: Exception thrown by the agent : java.net.MalformedURLException: Cannot give port number without host name

+   In our case, we set the host to `0.0.0.0` for the JVM to listen on any available interface.

 3. `java.util.logging.config.file`